tainn/sub-sync/README.md

 ## Output

-The output is a new `srt` file with newly set timelines, with the old file being kept and renamed to `-old-{increment}.srt`, where `{increment}` is a serial increment of old `srt` files in the same directory, starting with 00 and ending with 99, allowing for up to 100 buffered old files.
+The output is a new `srt` file with newly set timelines, with the old file being kept and renamed to `-old-{incr}.srt`, where `{incr}` is a serial increment of old `srt` files in the same directory, starting with 00 and ending with 99, allowing for up to 100 buffered files.

 ## Bad forms